 Effectiveness of the music in triggering experiences of learning or other types

 Table 2 shows details from the first stage of analysis.
 In most of the 200 possible instances (20 participants x 10 pieces of music), the music triggered some experience; most often these were experiences of learning.
-In only 13 instances were no experiences at all triggered musically prompted.
+In only 13 instances were no experiences at all triggered by the music.
 Experiences not related to learning included memories of movies or of restaurants.
 Quantitatively therefore, in only 7% of instances here did the music fail to trigger any experiences, but in 25% of cases it did not trigger any experiences of learning.